What Is Phylum Protozoa? Classification, Characters, Example

 • Amoeba does not have an alimentary canal but has a stigma.

-• Mainly there is one flagella but sometimes there are two or three.
+• There is mainly one flagellum, but sometimes there are two or three.

 • Chromatophores are one or two and are yellow, brown, or yellowish-green.